atelier-ritz/CoilSystemPython/readme.md

 ### Camera

 #### Important (If you are using firewire cameras)
-Important: If the program freezes when you launch it, it is probably because of th wrong setting of the cameras.
+Important: The program freezes if you have a wrong camera setting.

 Run the firewire camera manager in coriander: